devcui/tracingJS/README.md

 }

-// generate your own track strategy factory or use default export class MyTrackStrategyFactory extends TrackStrategyFactory {
+// generate your own track strategy factory or use default export class MyClickTrackStrategyFactory extends ClickTrackStrategyFactory {
   static createMyTrack(): TrackStrategy<any> {
     return new MyTrackStrategy();
   }